 Recommendations for Different Stakeholders

-So, how can different groups contribute to steel recycling?
-Here are some practical tips:
+So, how can different groups contribute to improving steel recycling and reuse?
+Here are targeted recommendations for each key stakeholder in the construction and manufacturing chain.

 For Architects and Engineers